xrazis/haris.razis.com/content/posts/cappadocia.md

 We also had the chance to watch the Dervish whirling dance.
 Dervishes are members of a Tariqa -a religious order of Sufism- and more specifically, the Mevleni Order were the ones we saw at Konya.
-Whirling is considered a customary meditation practice, that is through listening to music one abandons ego or personal desires to achieve a closer connection with Allah.
+Whirling is considered a customary meditation practice, that is through listening to music that one abandons ego or personal desires to achieve a closer connection with Allah.

 {{< figure src="/blog/cappadocia/dervish.gif"